 People who experience AFib may not even know they have the condition.
 Some signs may include tiredness, dizziness, shortness of breath, and palpitations.
 Watch this quick YouTube video to learn more about the signs and symptoms.

 According to the Mayo Clinic, there are several things that your doctor will do to confirm a diagnosis.
 Some of these include an electrocardiogram (ECG), echocardiogram, blood tests, and stress tests.
 In most cases, the patient will need to have blood drawn to rule out thyroid issues.
 However, first, the doctor will review your medical history and perform a physical examination.
 Treatment involves lifestyle changes and medication, sometimes procedures such as pacemakers, cardioversion, ablation, or surgery.

 If left untreated, AFib can increase the risk of heart failure, blood clots, stroke, and other heart-related complications.
 This common, yet unknown condition affects at least 2.7 million Americans each year.
 It’s important for those who are concerned with AFib to speak to their physician to avoid further strain, obtain guidelines, and talk about treatments.

 If you or a loved one are experiencing symptoms related to atrial fibrillation, it’s time to get checked!
 What better time than in September?
 It is AFib Awareness Month after all.
 Please feel free to check out our local business directory right here on your screen.
 We can connect you to one of the lovely health clinicians located here in Williamson County.
 You may find some of these related Wilco Wellness blogs helpful as well:

-As always, keep us mind!
+As always, keep your mind!
 We would love to hear your comments or how we can improve our material.
-It’s our goal to provide good, solid information to our community for a longer, stronger and happier ‘community family’.
+It’s our goal to provide good, solid information to our community for a longer, stronger, and happier ‘community family’.
 Thanks for stopping to read our blogs!